 The body panels themselves don’t appear to be printed — which 3-D car printer Local Motors does on its Strati.
-Popular Mechanics in 2015 described the Blade panels as carbon-fiber shearing:
+Popular Science in 2015 described the Blade panels as carbon-fiber shearing:

 Czinger created the Blade’s body from aerospace-grade carbon-fiber shearing.
 That allowed him to avoid the time- and energy-intense process of stamping metal body panels.
 Entrepreneurs, like the ones Czinger is trying to lure to his microfactory, could just as easily use Kevlar or Spandex, reducing weight even further.
 And, he says, body panels can be made for less than $1,000.

 So while the Blade’s not perhaps as truly 3-D printed as its billing suggests, it still suggests a pretty radical way of building and potentially repairing vehicles in the future.
-Divergent describes a system where a centralized 3-D printing outfit produces all the nodes, and a series of $5 million microfactories assemble the cars.
+Divergent 3D describes a system where a centralized 3-D printing outfit produces all the Nodes in the node-and-tube method, and a series of $5 million microfactories assemble the cars.
 A microfactory able to 3-D print as well would cost only $20 million and generate 10,000 cars a year, the company hypothesizes.

-It’s possible that under such a system someday a collision repairer would license and print their own Nodes or have a stock of them and the carbon fiber tubes lying around for when a repair was necessary.
+It’s possible that under such a system someday a collision repairer would license and print their own Nodes or have a stock of them and the carbon fiber tubes lying around for when a repair to the node-and-tube chassis was necessary.
 They’d simply discard whatever portion of the chassis was out of whack and rebuild that portion quickly — the prototype, remember, was assembled in 30 minutes.

 3-D printing is also attractive because it can allow designers to design geometrically complicated parts — stuff that could never be stamped or produced under traditional means — which are able to get the structural job done despite what can be unusual designs and weight-saving holes.
 Additive manufacturing also could let parts be printed in a single completed shape, rather than having to cast and assemble multiple components.